 Master of Science

 Completion of a Master of Science degree is dependent on the completion of 30 semester hours in Plant Pathology or approved courses from related departments.
-Not less than 10 credits must reflect research in the desired area.
-No minor area of study is required with an MS degree, but a minor may be elected.
+A minimum of 10 credits must reflect research in the desired area.

 Doctor of Philosophy

-Completion of a Doctor of Philosophy degree is dependent on the completion of 60 semester hours beyond the MS degree or 90 credits total.
+Completion of a Doctor of Philosophy degree is dependent on the completion of 60 semester hours beyond the M.S. degree or 90 credits post-baccalaureate.
 Courses may include Plant Pathology or approved courses from related departments.
-Not less than 10 credits must reflect research in the desired area.
-A minor area of study is required with a PhD degree.
-Options are available in plant science, agronomy, plant breeding, microbiology, entomology and others.
+A minimum of 10 credits must reflect research in the desired area.
+Courses focusing on plant science, agronomy, plant breeding, microbiology, entomology and others are offered.